MicrosoftDocs/powerquery-docs/powerquery-docs/handling-gateway-support.md

 * The name of the function to call (this function must be marked as `#shared`, and is usually your primary data source function).
 * One or more arguments to pass to your function.

 If the invocation of the function results in an error, TestConnection is considered to have failed, and the credential won't be persisted.
+Otherwise, normally, any other response equates to a successful TestConnection.

+The exception to the above is when the function returns a `Table.View` that implements view handler `OnTestConnection`.
+When this occurs, that handler will be invoked.
+If it returns true, the TestConnection will be considered successful; false or an error equate to a failure of the TestConnection.

 >[!Note]
 > As stated above, the function name provided by TestConnection must be a `shared` member.